RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Experiments

 Collaborating prediction is a traditional link prediction problem that given the existing collaboration information between authors, we aim to predict whether two researchers will collaborate on a paper in the future, which can be used to recommend potential new collaborators for researchers.
 To be practical, we randomly sample the collaborating links from 2013 to 2015 for training, in 2016 for validation, and from 2017 to 2018 for testing, noted that duplicated collaborators are removed from evaluation.
 We use the element-wise multiplication of two candidate researchers' representations as the representation of their collaborating link, then we input the link representation into a binary MLP classifier to predict whether this link exists.
 Also, negative links (two researchers who did not collaborate in the dataset) with 3 times the number of true links are randomly sampled.
 We sample various numbers of collaborating links and use accuracy and F1 as evaluation metrics.

 The experimental results of different models are reported in Table \ref{collaborator}.
 According to the table, RPT still performs best in all cases.
-The following insights can be drawn: (1) Graph representation learning models and GNNs achieve better performance than semantic representation learning models, showing that the community information of researchers maybe the more important to collaborating prediction.
+The following insights can be drawn: (1) Graph representation learning models and GNNs generally achieve better performance than semantic representation learning models, showing that the community information of researchers maybe more important to collaborating prediction.
 (2) RPT and RGCN outperform GraphSAGE, indicating the benefit of incorporating heterogeneity information of relations to researcher representations.

+(3) Incorporating the semantic models with the graph model can further improve the performance.
+RGCN just uses embeddings of the researcher's documents to initialize node features.
+While BERT\&RGCN further extracts the document information via multi-layer Transformers, thus achieving better performance.

-(3) Our methods can achieve 82.9\% accuracy even when the size of the training set is far less than the testing set, indicating the effectiveness of the pre-training model in preserving useful information from unlabeled data.
+(4) Our methods can achieve 82.9\% accuracy even when the size of the training set is far less than the testing set, indicating the effectiveness of the pre-training model in preserving useful information from unlabeled data.